-If your property qualifies as an FHL, it will be treated as a business, allowing you to claim capital allowances.
+- If your property qualifies as an FHL, it will be treated as a business, allowing you to claim capital allowances.
 This means your spending on fittings, furniture and equipment (and certain integral features, e.g. heating or plumbing systems) each year, up to a certain limit, can be written off for tax purposes in the year in which you spent the money.
-The amount you can spend and claim 100 per cent tax relief stands at £500,000 until 31 December 2015.
+The amount you can spend and claim 100 per cent tax relief stands at £200,000 from 1 January 2016.

-Another benefit of a qualifying FHL is that it may be eligible for certain capital gains tax business reliefs, including Entrepreneurs’ Relief, which reduces CGT payable on capital gains on the disposal of the property to ten per cent (up to a lifetime limit of £10 million).
+Another benefit of a qualifying FHL is that it may be eligible for certain capital gains tax business reliefs, including entrepreneurs’ relief, which reduces CGT payable on capital gains on the disposal of the property to 10 per cent (up to a lifetime limit of £10 million).

 An FHL may also qualify as a business asset for rollover relief purposes.
 If you make a gain on another business asset, the CGT can be deferred if you acquire a FHL within three years or, if you make a gain on the disposal of a FHL, it may be deferred if you invest in a further qualifying business asset within three years of disposal.